yhegab/helloyoussef.net/public/blog/negotiating_wip.md

 ### Round 2: Send Robinhood and Google to Microsoft

-I was pretty happy with the Google offer as it was, but I wanted to see if I could increase Microsoft to a point where the 5% location discount would still be higher than the update Chicago Salary.
+I was pretty happy with the Google offer as it was, but I wanted to see if I could increase Microsoft to a point where the 5% location discount would still be higher than the updated Chicago Salary.

-To do this, I had to get an L60 offer.
-I explictly asked my recruiter if this was possible and she let me know that I'll have to write an email that she'll be sending to the compensation team to make my case.
+To do this, I had to get an L60 offer (as opposed to the default L59 offer, check out levels.fyi if you don't recognize these terms).
+I explicitly asked my recruiter if this was possible and she let me know that I'll have to write an email that she'll be sending to the compensation team to make my case.
 This is what I wrote in the email:

 <blockquote style="background: #f9f9f9;border-left: 10px solid #ccc;margin: 1.5em 10px;padding: 0.5em 10px;">
 I’m writing this email to make my case for an increase in compensation and/or starting level as a new grad at Microsoft.